 A: Anyone with sufficient investment funds ($1,000,000, or $500,000 if the investment is located in a targeted employment area).
-Unlike applicants for the first four categories of employment-based immigrant visas, EB-5 investors need not have a particular background or any experience.
+Unlike applicants for the first four categories of employment-based immigrant visas, EB-5 investors need not have a particular background or skill set.
 However, their funds must be legally obtained.

-Q: How long does it take for an EB-5 applicant to get a Green Card?
+Q: How long does it take for an EB-5 applicant to obtain a green card?

 Q: Can I use retained earnings as investment?

-A: Retained earnings are not considered an investment.
+A: No. Retained earnings are not considered an investment.

 Q: Is a promissory note an investment of capital?

-A: An unsecured promissory note is not an investment of capital.
+A: It depends.
+An unsecured promissory note is not an investment of capital.
 The investment must be in real money.
-Alternatively, the investor must demonstrate that the note is secured by his or her property and the secured note is used by the enterprise to receive funding as an investment.
+However, if an investor demonstrates that the note is secured by his or her property and the secured note is used by the enterprise to receive EB-5 investment, then it can count.

 Q: Can I use the money gifted by a parent or other relative for an EB-5 investment?

 A: Yes, provided that you have paid applicable gift taxes.
-It must be demonstrated that the gift is an actual transaction and the gifted funds will not be given back after the green card is granted.
+You must also demonstrate that the gift is an actual transaction and that the gifted funds will not be given back after you obtain a green card.

 Q: Can I use money coming from funds in a joint account?

-A: Yes, but investment can only come from joint accounts owned by the investor and his/her spouse.
+A: Yes, but investment can only come from joint accounts owned by the investor and his or her spouse.
 This does not extend to joint accounts held with other family members.
-The investor must establish that all funds come from accounts under his/her name.
+The investor must establish that all funds come from accounts under his or her name.

-A: A conditional Green Card is a temporary Green Card valid for two years.
-An EB-5 investor first receives a conditional card before he/she is able to receive a green card without conditions.
-When the investor successfully applies for a removal of conditions, the investor and his immediate family members are given a permanent Green Card.
+A: A conditional green card is a temporary green card valid for two years.
+An EB-5 investor first receives a conditional card before he or she is able to receive a green card without conditions.
+When the investor successfully applies for a removal of conditions, the investor and his immediate family members are given permanent green cards.

-Q: What documents must I prepare to process my investor Green Card petition?
+Q: What documents must I prepare for my EB-5 application?

-A: Please see the evidence section of the EB-5 page for a list.
-Note: this is not an exhaustive list.
-Other documents may be required and vary on a case-by-case basis.
+A: Please see the requirements page of the EB-5 section for a list.
+Note, however, that requisite documentation tends to vary on a case-by-case basis.

 Q: In your experience, how much documentation will I need?

-A: As much documentation as possible.
-For example, it is better to provide too much information about the source of your funds rather than too little, because the USCIS examines this aspect of your application very thoroughly.
+A: In short, as much documentation as possible.
+It is better to provide too much information about, say, the source of your funds rather than too little, because USCIS examines this aspect (and others) of your application very thoroughly.

 Q: Are EB-5 visas available to people from any country in the world?

-Q: Does the Child Status Protection Act apply to the EB-5 program?
+Q: Does the Child Status Protection Act (CSPA) apply to the EB-5 program?

 A: Generally, yes.
-According to USCIS, “CSPA allows the time a visa petition was pending to be subtracted from an applicant for permanent residence’s biological age so that the applicant is not penalized for the time in which USCIS did not adjudicate the petition.”
-Per USCIS guidance on the issue, an EB-5 investor’s child basically needs to be unmarried and under age 21 at the time the I-526 is filed.
-For example, if it takes 6 months to adjudicate Form I-526, and your child is 20 years old and 11 months at the time of filing, then your child will still be eligible as a derivative beneficiary of your petition (provided a visa number is available at the time your application is approved).
+According to USCIS, “CSPA allows the time a visa petition was pending to be subtracted from the biological age of an applicant for permanent residence so that the applicant is not penalized for the time in which USCIS did not adjudicate the petition.”
+Per USCIS guidance on the issue, an EB-5 investor’s child basically needs to be unmarried and under age 21 at the time the investor’s I-526 is filed.
+For example, say it takes six months to adjudicate Form I-526, and your child is 20 years old and 11 months at the time of filing.
+Because of the CSPA, your child will still be eligible as a derivative beneficiary of your petition (provided a visa number is available at the time your application is approved).

-For more information on the EB-5 Visa, please refer to the following links:
+For more detailed information about the EB-5 visa, refer to the following links: